 This gets a bit more difficult when the conversion happens offline via a sales cycle, especially when it’s many weeks or months after the marketing touch.
 In these cases, look at projected return-on-ad-spend.
 If you use Salesforce, Bizible has made it really easy to look at settled and projected return-on-ad-spend with our new AdWords dashboard.

 Depending on your company and the goals of your campaigns, you may also want to add bid adjustments.
 Bid adjustments can automatically increase or decrease your bids if specific location, schedule, or device criteria is met.
-For example, if you you run a website where a high number of visitors call sales, you may want to decrease the bid on weekends when sales are not by the phones and increase during working hours when they are.
+For example, if you run a website where a high number of visitors call sales, you may want to decrease the bid on weekends when sales are not by the phones and increase during working hours when they are.

 Google lets you link AdWords with Google Analytics so you can track form conversions and costs directly in Analytics.
-This can be helpful for more real time optimizations and comparing paid traffic across multiple sources, including organic.
+This can be helpful for more real-time optimizations and comparing paid traffic across multiple sources, including organic.
 Keep in mind that Google Analytics only tracks to form submission, unlike Bizible which tracks through the sales process to a closed customer.

-To dial up AdWords clicks, you’ll need to understand the how Google ranks ads, which can be summarize with: Ad Rank = Bid x Quality Score.
+To dial up AdWords clicks, you’ll need to understand how Google ranks ads, which can be summarized with: Ad Rank = Bid x Quality Score.
 “Quality Score” is a tad fluffy, but includes a number of factors, such as ad click-through-rate, relevancy metrics, and more.
 A good rank isn’t just about bidding higher.
 In fact, a top rank ad could actually be bidding lower than the next placement.